Strong dispersion property for the quantum walk on the hypercube: Abstract

 \section{Abstract}

 We show that the discrete time quantum walk on the Boolean hypercube of dimension $n$ has a strong dispersion property: if the walk is started in one vertex, then the probability of the walker being at any particular vertex after $O(n)$ steps is of an order $O(1.4818^{-n})$.
 This improves over the known mixing results for this quantum walk which show that the probability distribution after $O(n)$ steps is close to uniform but do not show that the probability is small for every vertex.
-A rigorous proof of this result involves an intricate argument about analytic properties of Bessel functions.
+Our result shows that quantum walk on hypercube is interesting for algorithmic applications which require fast dispersion over the state space.